 Experience can be the best teacher.
-We are proud to use the Redbird MCX and our supporting Pilot Proficiency Center to provide the powerful hands-on experience you and your pilots-in-training will need when up in the air.
+We are proud to use the Redbird MCX, the heart of our Pilot Proficiency Center, to provide the powerful hands-on experience pilots, instructors and pilots-in-training will need when up in the air.

 Our Redbird MCX is a motion-based AATD simulator, featuring dual yoke, dual rudder training configured for Crew Resource Management and two pilot cockpit training.